 Too big or not too big, that is the question.
 Yes, Bernese Mountain Dogs (Berners) are Big Dogs!
 Some can weigh over 100 pounds.
 They are big and strong enough to pull carts, which they did back on Switzerland’s farms.

-Bernese Mountain Dogs are small dogs at heart but in a huge body.
+Bernese Mountain Dogs are small dogs at heart but in massive bodies.
 They are affectionate, good-natured, calm, and very strong.
-If properly socialized, they do very well with children and tolerance being climbed on.
-They prefer the outdoors but can adjust very well to living indoors.
+They do very well with children.
+These dogs prefer the great outdoors but can adjust very well to living indoors.

-Their size and strength make them an excellent farm animal.
-They seem to love pulling things, and they can be trained to pull children around in wagons.
+Their size and strength make them excellent farm animals.
+Berners love pulling things, and you can train them to pull children around in wagons.

 What Does A Bernese Mountain Dog Look Like?

 The Bernese Mountain Dog is a distinctive tri-colored, black, brown (rust), and white.
-Its coat is long and silky, and it should be brushed regularly.
-Their coat does not need cutting, but they need baths about every two months.
+Its coat is long and silky, and you should brush them regularly.
+Their coat does not need cutting, but they need baths every two months.
 They shed a moderate amount and are not hypoallergenic.

-Their bodies are longer than they are tall.
-They are sturdy and very muscular.
-They are big and powerful and bred for hard work.
+Their bodies are longer than they are tall, sturdy, and very muscular.

 But Berners are not all work and no play.
 They love to please their owners and are always up for whatever games you want to play.